 4.27 This relates to the management of the risk concerning flooding and coastal erosion.
 The Act claims to reduce the flood risk associated with extreme weather, intensified by climate change.
-It established Lead Local Flood Authorities (LLFAs).
+It established Lead Local Flood Authorities (LLFAs) which for Fylde is Lancashire County Council.